tiago-web/tiago-web/README.md

 A Front end developer who is passionate about JavaScript technologies and its entire ecosystem.

 ## About me 👨‍💻
-- 📚 I’m currently learning SOLID, TypeScript, and always improving my React skills
+- 📚 I’m currently learning DDD, TypeScript, and always improving my React skills
 - 🧐 I’m looking for an entry level position with ReactJS and/or React Native
 - 💬 Ask me about creating hobbies, healthy habits or time management
 - ⚡ Technologies: React, Node, React-Native